There are myriad ways that you can pursue overall physical strength and power, and just as many reasons that you might want to.

 We hope you’ve gained some inspiration with this simple, three-stop way to think about to improving your overall strength.
 If you’d like to lend your grippers, gluteals and abdominal muscles more support as they wake up and get to work, check out the program Treat While You Train with Jill Miller and Physical Therapist Kelly Starrett.
-Layering these muscle-priming self-massage practices into your fitness routine with make it all deeper, smarter, stronger and sweeter.
+Layering these muscle-priming self-massage practices into your fitness routine with strength building exercises will make it all deeper, smarter, stronger and sweeter.

 Learn more about our Therapy Ball Products and Programs